StephenKrewson/hathi-images/midyear-report.md

+---
-# A Half-Century of Illustrated Pages: ACS Lab Notes
+title: "A Half-Century of Illustrated Pages: ACS Lab Notes"

-## By the Numbers
+author: "Stephen Krewson"
+---

 We've reached the mid-point of my [Advanced Collaborative Support project](https://www.hathitrust.org/hathitrust-research-center-awards-five-acs-projects), "Deriving Basic Illustration Metadata."
 Many thanks to Ryan Dubnicek and Eleanor Dickson Koehl for coordinating the project and to Boris Capitanu for his always-stellar technical support.